QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ### Ramsey Plan Strikes Back

-Research by Abreu {cite}`Abreu`,  Chari and Kehoe {cite}`chari1990sustainable` {cite}`stokey1989reputation`, and Stokey {cite}`Stokey1991` discovered conditions under which a Ramsey plan can be rescued from the complaint that it is not credible.
+Research by Abreu {cite}`Abreu`,  Chari and Kehoe {cite}`chari1990sustainable` {cite}`stokey1989reputation`, and Stokey {cite}`Stokey1991` described  conditions under which a Ramsey plan can be rescued from the complaint that it is not credible.

 They  accomplished this by expanding the description of a plan to include expectations about *adverse consequences* of deviating from